Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial agreement by experts?

 - If one party enters the marriage with significantly more assets that the other, they immediately forfeit ownership of half of everything to the other.

-This is the old-fashioned that people got married, but perhaps not the best suited to modern reality.
+This is the old-fashioned way people got married, but it is perhaps not the best suited to modern reality.

 Antenuptial Contract Without Accrual (Out of Community of Property)